Georgia Cottage Food Law: Food Safety Training Requirements

 Summary

-Georgia’s cottage food law requires completion of an ANSI-National Accreditation Board (ANAB) accredited food handler training course — such as FoodSafePal’s — as one of the requirements to operate your cottage food business.
+Georgia’s cottage food law requires completion of an ANSI-National Accreditation Board (ANAB) accredited food handler training course — such as FoodSafePal’s — to operate your cottage food business.

 Labeling requirements